Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry

-\abstract {The depth and sensitivity of the James Webb Space Telescope (JWST) now allows identifying quiescent galaxies (QGs) out to early epochs, offering a transformative view of their evolution.
-However, photometric selection of quiescent galaxy candidates (QGCs) and the derivation of key physical quantities, such as stellar masses (M$_\star$) and dust attenuation, are highly sensitive to the assumed star-formation histories (SFHs), where dust–age degeneracies and modelling choices remain a major source of uncertainty.} { We aim to quantify how the inclusion of JWST/MIRI data and different SFH models impacts the selection and characterisation of QGCs.
-We test the robustness of the physical properties inferred from the spectral energy distribution (SED) fitting, such as M$_\star$, age, star formation rate (SFR), and dust attenuation (A$_V$), and study how they impact the quiescence criteria of the galaxies across cosmic time.} { We perform SED fitting for $\sim$13\,000 galaxies at $z\leq$ from the CEERS/MIRI fields with $\leq$20 optical-mid infrared (MIR) broadband coverage.
-We implement three SFH prescriptions: flexible delayed, NonParametric, and extended Regulator.
-For each model, we compare results obtained with and without MIRI photometry and dust emission models.
-We evaluate the impact of these configurations on the number of candidate QGCs, selected based on rest UVJ colours, sSFR and main-sequence offset, and on their key physical properties such as M$_\star$, A$_V$, and stellar ages.} {The number of QGCs selected varies significantly with the choice of SFH from 171 to 224 out of 13\,000 galaxies, depending on the model.
-This number increases to 222-327 when MIRI data are used (up to $\sim45\%$ more QGCs).
-This enhancement is driven by improved constraints on dust attenuation and M$_\star$.
-We find a strong correlation between A$_V$ and M$_\star$, with massive galaxies (M$_\star\sim10^{11}~\textrm{M}_\odot$) being 1.5-4.2 times more attenuated in magnitude than low-mass systems (M$_\star\sim10^{9}~\textrm{M}_\odot$), depending on SFH.
-Regardless of the SFH assumption, $\sim13\%$ of QGCs exhibit significant attenuation (A$_V > 0.5$) in support of recent JWST studies challenging the notion that quiescent galaxies are uniformly dust-free.} {Our results provide a framework for interpreting quenching histories in the absence of spectroscopy and demonstrate the need for MIR data and dust models to robustly identify QGCs in the JWST era.}
+\abstract {The James Webb Space Telescope (JWST) enables the identification of quiescent galaxies (QGs) out to early epochs, offering a transformative view of their evolution.
+However, photometric selection of quiescent galaxy candidates (QGCs) and the derivation of their key physical quantities, such as stellar masses (M$_\star$) and dust attenuation, remain highly sensitive to the assumed star-formation histories (SFHs), where dust–age degeneracies and modelling choices remain a major source of uncertainty.} { We aim to quantify how the inclusion of JWST/MIRI data and different SFH models impacts the selection and characterisation of QGCs.
+We test the robustness of the physical properties inferred from the spectral energy distribution (SED) fitting, such as M$_\star$, age, star formation rate (SFR), and dust attenuation (A$_V$), and study how they impact the quiescence criteria of the galaxies across cosmic time.} { We perform SED fitting for $\sim$13\,000 galaxies at $z\leq $\!
+6 from the CEERS/MIRI fields with $\leq$20 optical-mid infrared (MIR) broadband coverage.
+We implement three SFH prescriptions: a flexible delayed, non-parametric, and an extended regulator model.
+For each SFH, we compare results obtained with and without MIRI photometry and dust emission models.
+We evaluate the impact of these configurations on both the number of QGCs, selected based on rest UVJ colours, sSFR and main-sequence offset, and on their key physical properties such as M$_\star$, A$_V$, and stellar ages.} {The number of selected QGCs varies significantly with the choice of SFH ranging from 70 to 100, out of a mass-complete sample of $\sim 5\,000$ galaxies, depending on the model.
+This number increases to 103–180 when MIRI data are included, driven by improved constraints on both dust attenuation and M$_\star$.
+We find a strong correlation between A$_V$ and M$_\star$ of QGCs at $z\leq2.5$, with massive galaxies (M$_\star\sim10^{11}~\textrm{M}_\odot$) being $\sim\!1.5\!-\!4$ times more attenuated than low-mass galaxies (M$_\star\sim10^{9}~\textrm{M}_\odot$).
+Regardless of the SFH, $\sim13\%$ of QGCs exhibit significant attenuation (A$_V > 0.5$) in support of recent JWST results on dust-rich QGs.} {}

 \keywords{Galaxies -- Galaxies: evolution -- Galaxies: quiescent -- Galaxies: dust}